-Submitting applications online is a convenient and effective service that increases the accuracy of the applications and allows the program to initiate the process more quickly.
+Submitting applications online is a convenient and effective service that increases the accuracy of the applications and allows the Program to initiate the process more quickly.

-For electronic requests, the CSO/ACSO must enter the 20-digit DCN into OLISS.
+The CSO or ACSO must enter the 20-digit DCN into OLISS.

-- Note: For updates (renewals) and upgrades, you must enter the DCN even though the DCN field is not mandatory in OLISS.
+For updates (renewals) and upgrades, you must enter the DCN even though the DCN field is not mandatory in OLISS.